-The Company holds no shares and 25,000 warrants of Captor as at March 31, 2019.
+The Company holds no shares and 25,000 warrants of Captor as at June 30, 2019.
 The Company acquired 1,000,000 shares and 500,000 warrants at an aggregate price of \$200,100.
 On October 3, 2018, Captor completed a reverse split on the basis of 1 share/warrant for every 20 shares/warrants held.
 The Company sold all of the shares of Captor it held prior to December 31, 2018.
-The Company's investment in Captor is non-material and represents less than 0.01% of the Company's total investment portfolio as at March 31, 2019.
+The Company's investment in Captor is non-material and represents less than 0.01% of the Company's total investment portfolio as at June 30, 2019.
 It is believed that Captor is a vertically integrated cannabis-focused investment company with investments in three dispensaries and a producer of cannabis extracts in the State of California, and operates two cultivation operations in the State of Washington through its wholly-owned subsidiary.
-Captor is listed on the CSE.
+Captor has publicly disclosed that a failure-to-file cease trade order has been issued by the securities regulators with respect to the Captor shares as of August 6, 2019.

-The net changes in unrealized gains on the Company's investment in Captor for the three months ended March 31, 2019 was \$1,703.
+The net changes in unrealized losses on the Company's investment in Captor for the six months ended June 30, 2019 was \$35,858.